20 Best Things to Do in Grand Teton National Park

 20. Grand Teton National Park Guided Tour

-That’s why I recommend booking one of the local guides out of Jackson if you want to see the best of Grand Teton without the planning.
-In my experience, the local guides will teach you more than you could have ever learned about the park on your own!
+That’s why I recommend booking one of the local guides out of Jackson if you want to see the best of Grand Teton without having to worry about the logistics!

-5 Things to Know Before Arriving in Grand Teton National Park
+5 Things to Know Before Visiting Grand Teton National Park

-The first is because of the bugs, and I don’t just mean mosquitoes.
-When we arrived midday to set up our campsite near the top of Shadow Mountain, we were not only being swarmed by mosquitoes, but also horseflies the size of silver dollars.
-For some reason, the biting insects are 10x worse at the top of Shadow Mountain than the bottom.
+The first reason is because of the bugs, and I don’t just mean mosquitoes.
+In the past, when I arrived midday to set up camp near the top of Shadow Mountain, I not only experienced swarms of mosquitoes but also encountered horseflies the size of silver dollars!
+For some reason, the biting insects are significantly worse at the top of Shadow Mountain than the bottom.

 The second reason I prefer the bottom is because if you camp near the top of Shadow Mountain, you can tack on at least an extra 25 minutes in the car each way just to get up and down the bumpy gravel road on Shadow Mountain.
 Yes, most 2WD cars should be able to make the trip up the road, but it’s not an easy drive to keep repeating if you’re running back and forth between the park or Jackson.